 We are pleased to present the Taranaki Regional Council's 2017/2018 Annual Plan.
-It is firmly focused on providing the resources, environment and people, which are at the core of our ongoing work.
+It is firmly focused on providing the resources, environment and people, which are at the core of our on-going work.

 Two years ago we consulted widely on a 10-year plan to take us through to 2025.
-We're still on track with this long-term plan, but we want to consult you about changes to three of our programmes in the 2017/2018 financial year.
+We're still on track with this long-term plan, but there are changes to three of our programmes in the 2017/2018 financial year.

-Specifically, what we're proposing is:
+Specifically, we will be undertaking:

-- An exciting and potentially game-changing trial of enhanced predator control techniques in the region, leveraging off local and national initiatives. - A new flood control scheme for Opunake. - Replacement of The Lodge as part of the upgrade of Pukeiti.
+- An exciting and potentially game-changing trial of enhanced predator control techniques in the region, leveraging off local and national initiatives. - A new flood control scheme for Opunake. - A replacement of The Lodge as part of the upgrade of Pukeiti.

-In all three cases, new opportunities and/or changed circumstances add up to what we believe are compelling cases for the Council to slightly alter the course originally charted in our 2015/2025 Long-Term Plan.
+In all three cases, new opportunities and/or changed circumstances add up to what we believe are compelling cases for the Council to slightly alter the course originally charted in our 2015/2025 Long-Term Plan